-The Africa Food Manufacturing & Safety Summit (AFMASS) Conference & Expo Kenya edition is the ultimate platform for key decision makers to trade, network and learn about the latest technologies and innovations in Eastern Africa’s industry.
+The Africa Food Manufacturing & Safety Summit (AFMASS) Eastern Africa edition is the ultimate platform for key decision makers to trade, network and learn about the latest technologies and innovations in Eastern Africa’s industry.

-Now going into its fourth year, the event provides the most important route to Eastern and sub-Saharan Africa’s food & beverage, milling & feed and hospitality & foodservice industry.
+Going into its fifth year, the event provides the most important route to Eastern and sub-Saharan Africa’s food & beverage, milling & feed and hospitality & foodservice industry.

 The event is well appreciated for the quality of visitors, delegates, speakers and panelists; the coverage of current issues and trends that resonate with the sector and the region; and the variety of local, regional and international brands that continue to use the event to reach into the region’s industry with their products and services at the well-attended Exhibitions.

-The Conference sessions shall bring together 400+ regional and international delegates and speakers daily in conference and panel discussion sessions.
+The Conference sessions shall bring together 400+ regional and international delegates in daily conference and panel discussion sessions.

 A parallel exhibition, open to trade visitors, and where over 2000 visitors are expected over the three days, will provide exhibitors and partners the opportunity to trade and reach out to the industry.